 This register is used to control some miscellaneous functions.
 Below is a summary of each bit and its function.
-The LPBK bit enables loop-back of the ADC output to the DAC input without involving the AC-Link, allowing for full system performance measurements.
+The MS bit controls the MIC1/MIC2 selector, and the MIX bit controls the Mix/MIC selector.
+The LPBK bit enables loopback of the ADC output to the DAC input without involving the AC-Link, allowing for full system performance measurements.
 The 3D bit enables or disables the SS3D speaker separation 3D enhancement.
 The POP bit allows the PCM DAC signal to pass directly to the output without first going through the mixer.
 This features allows independent playback and recording which facilitates the handling of local and remote analog sources in multi-codec systems as is often the case in docking station applications.
 Note that the 3D can remain active when the mixer bypass mode is active.
 If the 3D is not desired during mixer bypass operations it should also be disabled.
+The LINE_OUT and MONO outputs are directly driven by the PCM DAC in POP bypass mode, while the LNLVL_OUT acts as a record monitor.